Inferring Properties of the ISM from Supernova Remnant Size Distributions: Simulations

 after which the SNR enters the radiative phase and fades from view.
 The exponent $\epsilon$ arises from assuming a cooling function of the form $\Lambda(T) \sim T^{\epsilon}$ as found in \citet{tru98} where, for our simulations, $\epsilon = 0.5$.

 The result of these Monte Carlo simulations is displayed in Figure~\ref{fig:MC300}, where we are able to reproduce the log-normal behavior for $N=300$, with $N$ being the number of simulated SNRs.
 However Figure~\ref{fig:MC100000} shows that the size distributions are clearly non-Gaussian for large $N$.
 The central limit theorem states that the distribution tends toward a Gaussian when there are a large number of variables.
-There are only three in the equation for the Sedov radius, so it is somewhat surprising that the distribution of sizes is indistinguishable from log-normal with a modest number of SNRs ($\sim$600).
+In our simplified model, there are only three in the equation for the Sedov radius, so it is somewhat surprising that the distribution of sizes is indistinguishable from log-normal with a modest number of SNRs ($\sim$600).
 For catalogs with a large number of SNRs, one will be able to distinguish between a normal distribution and a non-normal distribution.
-If the distribution is not normal, then one will be able to constrain more parameters and physics about the underlying distributions.
-To estimate how large the SNR catalogs will have to be in order to distinguish from a log-normal distribution, we also include a plot of p-values for each simulation in which $N$ grows steadily larger in Figure~\ref{fig:Ptest}; as indicated, normality ($p \geq 0.05$) is lost at a sample size over 600.
+If the distribution is \emph{not} normal, then one will be able to constrain more parameters and physics about the underlying distributions, rather than merely obtaining information on the mean and variance of the underlying variables.
+To estimate how large the SNR catalogs under a simplified Sedov model will have to be in order to distinguish from a log-normal distribution, we also include a plot of p-values for each simulation in which $N$ grows steadily larger in Figure~\ref{fig:Ptest}; as indicated, normality ($p \geq 0.05$) is lost at a sample size over 600.

 A possible reason for the loss of consistency with log-normal stems from recalling that the CLT holds only for as long as the variables remain independently distributed.
 Clearly, our few variables for the Sedov radius do not meet the criteria as ``sufficiently large" and, as shown in eq.~\ref{eq:tmax} and \ref{eq:FEtime}, the minimum and maximum lifetimes actually {\emph{depend}} upon mass and blast energy.
 Thus, while log-normality is clearly present for samples containing a few hundred SNRs, the fact that the Sedov radius ultimately fails the requirements for the CLT to hold suggests that there should be no reason for this to universally hold for all sample sizes.